William Sproston Caine: Biography

-Caine was brought up as a Baptist, taught by Hugh Stowell Brown, whose daughter Alice married Caine in 1868; they had two sons (including the author William Caine) and three daughters.
+Caine was brought up as a Baptist, taught by Hugh Stowell Brown, whose daughter Alice married Caine in 1868; they had two sons (including the author William Caine) and three daughters, Ruth Herbert Lewis, collector of Welsh folk songs, Hannah (1869–1951) and Dorothea (1870–1953).
 Caine would tell the story of how he sat down to drink sherry whilst reading a temperance book by Julia Wightman.
 He was so convinced that he never drank again.

 He joined the Liverpool Temperance and Band of Hope Union, also becoming chairman of the Popular Control and Licensing Reform Association.
 In 1873 he was elected vice-president of the United Kingdom Alliance.
 He was also president of the Baptist Total Abstinence Society, the Congregational Temperance Society, the British Temperance League, and the National Temperance Federation.

 Caine first became interested in campaigning for parliament in 1873 to advance his temperance opinions, and unsuccessfully contested Liverpool in 1873 and 1874 for the Liberal Party.
 In 1880 he was elected for Scarborough and, identifying with the extreme radicals, began promoting temperance in the House of Commons.
 In 1884 he was made Civil Lord of the Admiralty in succession to Thomas Brassey, retaining his seat in parliament by the necessary by-election but losing in the 1885 general election.

 In 1886, he was elected for Barrow-in-Furness after a by-election, and played an active part in organising the Liberal Unionist Party, which was nicknamed the "Brand of Caine" as a result.
 Caine was appointed Chief Whip for the Liberal Unionists, but his extreme temperance opinions soon damaged the Unionist alliance with the Conservative Party.
 After the passing of a scheme compensating possessors of extinguished public-house licences, Caine resigned as Whip and as an M.P. in protest.
 He campaigned for reelection at the by-election as an Independent Liberal, but was defeated.